iobroker-community-adapters/ioBroker.vis-material-advanced/README.md

 * bugfix for Temp Humidity

 ### 1.7.0 (2021-04-19)
 * added new Widget Window3 for possibility showing open/tilted/closed [0/1/2] windows

 ### 1.6.0 (2021-04-01)
 * new Temperature widget with ONLY an icon from blue to red depending on temperature setting

-### 1.5.1 (2021-03-28)
-* replaced presence images with smaller ones

 ## License
 MIT License